bhargavvarmasagi/GDP-Team04/README.md

 Design content has been added to the Software Requirements Specification (SRS) wiki page:- (11/11/2024) <br>
 The problem statement has been added to the Project Information wiki page.
 The Design wiki page now includes content such as the Use Cases being implemented for the project and the Functional Requirements.
 Additionally, the Project Design wiki page is being integrated into the Software Requirements Specification (SRS) wiki page.<br>

+Added Non-Functional Requirements and Data Management Plan sections to the design :- (11/13/2024) <br>
+Added Non-Functional Requirements and Data Management Plan sections to the design page in the Software Requirements Specification.
+Enhanced layout to incorporate these new sections.
+Improved clarity around system performance and data handling practices.<br>